 Prerequisite(s): ACCT1210 or ACCT2150 (or concurrent).
+Offered at Charlotte, Online, Providence 3 Semester Credits

 FSM2165 Food Code and Policy

 This course introduces students to the FDA Model Food Code.
 Emphasis is on reading and interpreting the code content and implementing the statutes of the code in a restaurant simulation.